IgorSzczapa/FileCompressor/README.md

 Description :
   Simple command line program to compress files.
-  Actually works only for text files, but in next steps I will allow to use it for an types.
+  Actually works only for text files, but in next steps I will allow to use it for any types, improve performance, and organize compressed files as archive.